Headshot of Attorney Seth Morris

 • Presenting mitigating factors that could reduce your consequences

 Have you been accused of violating your probation?
 If so, you could be facing serious jail time and other penalties.
-Reach out to an aggressive California criminal defense lawyer at Morris Law for help clearing your name.
-Schedule your confidential consultation today by calling our office at (510) 225-9955 or completing our secured contact form.
+Reach out to an aggressive California criminal lawyer at Morris Law for help clearing your name.
+Schedule your confidential consultation today by calling our law office at (510) 225-9955 or completing our secured contact form.